nikwilldoit/Raki_SaaS_System/src/main/java/com/raki/pos/payment/README.md

 # Payments

 The Payments feature handles how customers pay for their orders in the system.
-It supports both simple “pay everything at once” scenarios and more advanced split payments where multiple people share the bill and add their own tips.
+It supports both simple “pay everything at once” scenarios and more advanced “split” payments where multiple people share the bill and add their own tips.

 ## What this feature does